Luan Da: Cultural background

-In early imperial China (the Qin and Han Dynasties), religion centered around the realms of shen (spirits) and yin (shadow).
+In early imperial China (the Qin and Han dynasties), religion centered around the realms of shen (spirits) and yin (shadow).
 These realms were considered sacred, and religious figures attempted to contact their inhabitants through elaborate ceremonies in which the perceptions of the practitioner and audience were blurred through the use of smoke, incense, and music.
 Other practices were also employed to further manipulate the practitioner's senses.
 For example, a chief priest would fast and meditate before he performed a sacrifice.
 The deprivation of food was thought to make him more susceptible to perceive shen, yin, and other phenomena within the smoke during the ritual.
-During the Han Dynasty, alleged mediums would fall into trances or perform ritual dances to accomplish supernatural feats.
-Some of these events were documented in the Shi jing (Canon of Odes), written in the Zhou Dynasty.
+During the Han dynasty, alleged mediums would fall into trances or perform ritual dances to accomplish supernatural feats.
+Some of these events were documented in the Zhou-era Classic of Poetry.

 Emperor Wu of Han

 Emperor Wu of Han was a superstitious man, and believed that he could attain good health and immortality through spiritual means.
 One such method involved collecting morning dew on a platter and mixing crushed jade with it to form a "spiritual dew".
 The emperor routinely drank this "spiritual dew" and only stopped after he fell severely ill from it.

 The emperor employed several men who claimed to be able to produce elixirs of immortality or who could communicate with spiritual beings.
 Shaoweng, the court mystic who preceded Luan Da and had studied under the same teacher, performed a ritual that was exposed to be a fraud.
 Embarrassed that he had been tricked, the emperor ordered Shaoweng's execution and kept quiet about the affair.
 Shaoweng purportedly died from consuming horse liver, which was thought to be poisonous at the time.
 Later, Emperor Wu reconsidered Shaoweng's fraud, wondering if perhaps some of his mystical arts had been genuine.
 The emperor realized that his chance for immortality might have passed with Shaoweng's execution, and began to search for a new mystic.